 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

-University of Michigan - Taubman College of Architecture and Urban Planning, offers the following NAAB-accredited degree programs:
+University of Michigan - Taubman College of Architecture and Urban Regional Planning, offers the following NAAB-accredited degree:

-M. Arch. (preprofessional degree + 60 graduate credits)
+M. Arch. (preprofessional degree (BS in Architecture) + 60 graduate credits)

 M. Arch. (non-preprofessional degree + 105 credits)

 STEM-DESIGNATED DEGREE PROGRAM

 The Master of Architecture degree is an approved field of study within the U.S. government’s official STEM fields list.
 Practical work experience in your field of study, typically after completion of a degree for a maximum of 36 months (12 months of “regular” OPT with a 24-month extension possible).
 For further details regarding STEM extensions contact the International Center.

 2-Year Master of Architecture